 |photo courtesy Sam Himelstein|

-These principles are adapted from a longer version in A Mindfulness-Based Approach to Working with High-Risk Adolescents by Sam Himelstein, and are published here with permission from Routledge.
+These principles are adapted from a longer version in A Mindfulness-Based Approach to Working with High-Risk Adolescents by Dr. Sam Himelstein, and are published here with permission from Routledge.

 1. Clear Goals